- Place Standard Heads: Overview

 Editing or Viewing Information about Heads

 The Edit Head / View Data tool allows you to see the model, flow, and design pressure of any selected head.
 This feature can be helpful in familiarizing yourself with a plan, or in finding out the flow required by an adjustable spray head.
 It also allows you to edit the design pressure, description, or nozzle.
-For more information, please see our Edit Equipment / View Data documentation page.
+For more information, please see our Edit Equipment / View Data documentation.

 Many users run the Replace tool unnecessarily.
 Note that you can edit the text and model of any piece of equipment directly, without the need to use Replace.